jgmalcolm/jgmalcolm.github.io/_posts/2015-05-03-how-to-be-a-good-sub-intern.md

 use first names if they insist.
 Always knock before entering.
 Recognize that patients have lost control or privacy, so knocking and requesting to enter is one way to give some of that back.
-When leaving the room, repeat your name again so you're not just some random "doctor" coming to examine them.
+When leaving the room, repeat your name again so you're not just some random "doctor" coming to examine them; I've found that this in particular makes you memorable.

 **Minimal exposure.** While you need to examine head to toe, you don't have to expose them all at once.
 Keep as much covered as possible as you're going